We welcome international students from around the world and offer enrollment in all of our graduate programs:

-- the MA in Teaching for Social Justice (MATS) program
+- the Master of Art in Teaching for Social Justice (MATS) program

-- the MA in Teaching English to Speakers of Other Languages (MATL) program
+- the Master of Art in Teaching English to Speakers of Other Languages (MATL) program

 For your application to be processed, we need to receive the following:

 - Two letters of recommendation are required for degree programs.
 MAT in Teaching for Social Justice applicants should use the recommendation form specifically for that program.
 Letters may be emailed to firstname.lastname@example.org.

 - Statement of Intent: Your statement of intent gives you the opportunity to outline the goals you hope to achieve by attending Marlboro College, and it helps us determine how our programs can best fit your needs.
 MAT in Teaching for Social Justice applicants should visit the appropriate program page for specific instructions on the essay.
 Please email your statement of intent to email@example.com.

 - TOEFL or TOEIC Score (required - see note below).